Mon Mane Na (TV series): Casting

 Pallavi Dey was cast as the female lead in early June 2021, days after her last show, Saraswatir Prem, ended.
 Samm Batyacharyya was cast as the male lead and Anjana Basu as the third lead.
 Then, the ensemble casts, which are Bharat Kaul, Suchismita Chowdhury, Shakshi Roy, Arnab Banerjee, and Jayasree Mukherjee were finalized as the Burman Family (Rudra's family).
 Meanwhile, the second ensemble casts, which are Bimal Chakraborty, Nabonita Dey, and Debomoy Mukherjee were finalized as the Chatterjee Family (Gauri's family before the marriage).
 They are followed by Saheli Banerjee, Joyjit Banerjee, Arunava Dutta, Anamitra Batabyal, Prasanta Sutradhar, and Amritendu Kar as recurring members of the show, essaying the roles of Payel, Shardul, Montu, Lokesh, Bhola, and Nandu, respectively.

 In late July 2021, Devojit Mukherjee was cast as Gaurav, but exited just weeks after the show started and his character was killed.
 In December 2021, Atmadeep Ghosh was cast as Ritesh, Akandapur's chief police and ally of Boro Ma, who fell in love with Tuktuki, Rudra's sister.
-In January 2022, Sampriti Poddar was cast as Hiya, Rudra's former girlfriend whom they thought has died, and she exited the show by February.
+In January 2022, Sampriti Poddar was cast as Hiya, Rudra's former girlfriend who they thought had died, and she exited the show by February.
 In February 2022, the second ensemble cast (Chatterjee Family) consisting of Bimal Chakraborty, Nabonita Dey, and Debomoy Mukherjee exited the show.
 In March 2022, Anamitra Batabyal, who is essaying the role of Lokesh, took a break from the series, and was shown as shot by Boro Ma and is presumed dead.
 He came back in May 2022 and stayed until the end of the show.